Amandine Catala

 Research summary

-A person experiences epistemic injustice if they are not believed (or if no effort is made to understand them) because they belong to one or more non-dominant social groups—such as women, sexual minorities, Indigenous persons, racialized individuals, persons with disabilities or those who are neurodiverse.
-Epistemic injustice undermines “epistemic agency”—that is, our ability to help develop and exchange knowledge.
+A person experiences epistemic injustice if they are not believed or understood because they belong to a non-dominant social group (for example, women, sexual minorities, racialized or Indigenous people, persons with disabilities, and neurodiverse people).
+Epistemic injustice undermines epistemic agency—that is, participation in the exchange and production of knowledge.